 All new governors joining the Corporation receive an induction from the Head of Governance, appropriate to their role (independent governor, student governor, staff governor or co-opted member).
 The Chair attends the AoC's Chairs' network group.
-The Chair of the Finance & General Purposes Committee and the Chair of the Audit Committee attend the AoC's Finance Chairs' network group.
+The Chair of the Finance & General Purposes Committee and the Chair of the Audit and Risk Committee attend the AoC's Finance Chairs' network group.
 The Chair of the Performance Review & Quality Committee attends the AoC's Curriculum & Quality Chairs' network group.
-Governors attended a training morning in November 2022 on FE Finance and Funding delivered by Andrew Tyley of the Association of Colleges and a strategic development session in April 2023 to develop the Accountability Agreement ahead of submission by 31 May 2023, and developed the future strategic plan for 2023-2026.
+Governors attended a training morning in November 2023 to update governors on the requirements of an Ofsted inspection and a strategic development session in April 2024 to develop the Accountability Agreement ahead of submission by 30 June 2024 and developed the future strategic plan for 2024-2027.
 All governors in the year received Safeguarding refresher training and where applicable online Prevent training via the Home Office.
-Governors were invited, and attended the AoC governors' summit (online), a 2-day event in June 2023.
 All Governors receive the weekly newsletter from the AoC's Chief Executive; governors also receive governance briefings as published by the AoC from time to time.
 The Head of Governance holds a training record for each Governor and committees can record their own specific training needs as part of the annual review of performance.

 The Head of Governance attends all group training and development sessions along with Governors.
 The Head of Governance receives all newsletters and briefing notes from the Association of Colleges, the Education and Training Foundation, and the Education & Skills Funding Agency.
 The Head of Governance is a member of, and regularly attends the meetings of the AoC East Clerks and Governance Professionals' Network group.
 The Clerk receives information, guidance, and support from the national Clerks' network and is a subscriber to the FE Clerks JISCMAIL service.
-In the year the Head of Governance attended the 2-day AoC Governance Professionals' Conference 2023, the AoC Midlands and East Ofsted Roadshow, Update on Inspections for 2022/23 and the ETF Governance Development Programme: Meeting local needs.